Making sure housing support is fair and affordable

 Housing support under Universal Credit

-Universal Credit is a new single payment for working age claimants that we are introducing in 2013 for people who are looking for work or on a low income.
-It will replace a number of other benefits, including Housing Benefit.
+Universal Credit is a new single payment that we are introducing for people who are looking for work or on a low income.
+It replaces a number of other benefits, including Housing Benefit.

 Universal Credit will include an appropriate amount to help meet the costs of household rent or mortgage interest.